Skip to content

 • And on large, cosmic scales, again, some additional ingredient or some modification to gravity is required.

 If we seek to add just one new ingredient, cold dark matter can take care of the present mismatch on all scales.
 If we seek a modification to gravity, the most common one considered is MOND, or MOdified Newtonian Dynamics, which can explain the first two but requires some sort of additional ingredient or extra modification for the last two.
-But that’s not the only way to try and modify gravity.
+But that’s not the only way to try to modify gravity.
 Another is brought to our attention by reader George Hampton, who was curious about something he came across:

 “You’ve probably seen the recent paper Wide Binaries and Modified Gravity by J W Moffat.
 It would be great if you wrote about this and explained it a bit.
 I took a look at it and the math is beyond my knowledge.”